It's a Small World: The Animated Series: Production

 It's a Small World: The Animated Series was a collaboration between Disney and language instruction company Rosetta Stone, and was created as a promotion for their then-recent kids' app, Lingo World Builder.
 The series was part of a year-long celebration for the It's a Small World attraction's 50th anniversary in 2014.

 The theme song, We're on Our Merry Way, was written by the late Richard Sherman, who composed the song of the original ride with his brother Robert B. Sherman.
 Each episode features cameos by characters from one or two animated Disney movies, usually relevant in some way to whatever part of the world an episode is focused on.

 The series was revealed at D23 Expo in August 2013, and was available to watch on Disney.com, in addition to Disney's YouTube channel and connected TV apps.

 On April 11, 2014, Dina Sherman (the voice of Ashley and Harold) announced that a layoff at Disney Interactive resulted in the series having to cease production.
-Despite positive reception from audiences and plans to renew the series for more episodes, it was quietly cancelled, with no new installments having been made since.
-All episodes of the series were unlisted or privated from Disney's video platforms by late 2016.